What to Do After a Car Accident in Missouri

 Nobody expects to have a car accident.
 When it

-Remember that becoming emotionally agitated means you’re more likely to make mistakes.
-It puts you at greater risk of saying or doing something inappropriate to other drivers, police officers or EMTs.
-You might also make costly errors when filing a claim with your insurance representative.
+Remember that becoming emotionally agitated means you’re more likely to make rash or impulsive decisions.
+It puts you at greater risk of saying or doing something inappropriate to other drivers, police officers, or EMTs.
+You might also make costly errors when filing a claim with your insurance representative or provide inaccurate information when filing your police report.

 Above all else, avoid any type of aggression such as yelling, name-calling or physical violence